-The Board may invest in each asset class by investing in managed funds which in turn ultimately invest in (or predominantly in) underlying assets falling within that asset class.
+We may invest in each asset class by investing in managed funds which in turn ultimately invest in (or predominantly in) underlying assets falling within that asset class.

-Where the Board invests in an asset class through a managed fund, that managed fund may also have allocations to other asset classes.
-For example, where the Board invests in International Equities by investing in a managed fund, that managed fund may have an allocation to Australasian Equities.
-An investment in such a managed fund is treated by the Board as an investment entirely in the core asset class of that managed fund (in this example International Equities) for the purposes of this SIPO.
+Where we invest in an asset class through a managed fund, that managed fund may also have allocations to other asset classes.
+For example, where we invest in International Equities by investing in a managed fund, that managed fund may have an allocation to Australasian Equities.
+An investment in such a managed fund is treated by us as an investment entirely in the core asset class of that managed fund (in this example International Equities) for the purposes of this SIPO.